 Wear a Crown

 Sculpt afro-textured hair into a Nefertiti-inspired headdress.
-This model has the benefit of an undercut that removed the volume in the lower areas; Hair Balm is the product that helped her curls come together and build the form, and Wax comes into the picture to smooth the edges and refine the details – be sure to rub it well in your hands to warm and soften it first.
+This model has the benefit of an undercut that removed the volume in the lower areas; Hair Balm is the product that helped her curls come together and build the form, and a hair pomade comes into the picture to smooth the edges and refine the details – be sure to rub it well in your hands to warm and soften it first.
 Even if you don’t have the disconnected haircut, find ways to tightly wrap and smooth the hair at the sides and nape and let the top layers bloom.

 Hairstyling by Tony Kelly with Brian Casey